lesleyrs/Client3/README.md

 enable cors in server web.ts with `res.setHeader('Access-Control-Allow-Origin', '*');`

 ```
-TODO link lib project to be able to build this
 TODO nuke emscripten full sdl2 targets defines+makefile+readme
 TODO add to build.bat/ps1
-TODO maybe support wcc compiler (no gotos)
 TODO audio, networking, rsa: (use bigint and playwave) + fix emscripten defines to apply to just wasm
 ```